mendix/docs/content/releasenotes/data-hub/index.md

 #### Fixes

 * We fixed inconsistencies in contract and security scheme between an endpoint API spec and implementation.
-* We fixed an issue where the Company Admin did not see external users after adding them.
+* We fixed an issue where the Mendix Admin did not see external users after adding them.
 * We fixed styling issues on the **Administration** page.

 ###  August 12th, 2021